Nadia Petrova: 2013: Downfall

 Petrova withdrew from the Pan Pacific Open, the tournament she won last year, due to her hip injury.
 She also missed the China Open due to the same injury.
 Petrova returned for the Luxembourg Open.
 Only playing doubles at this event, she and Srebotnik lost in the semifinals to Kristina Barrois/Laura Thorpe.
 Petrova played in her final tournament of the year at the Tour Championships since she and her doubles partner qualified.
 Despite being the defending champion, she and Srebotnik lost in the quarterfinals to eventual champions Hsieh/Peng.

-Petrova ended the year ranked one hundred and two in singles and eight in doubles.
+Petrova ended the year ranked 102 in singles and No. 8 in doubles.

 2014: Out of top 300

 Petrova withdrew from the Australian Open due to the death of her mother.

 Petrova played in her first tournament of the year at Paris.
 She lost in the second round of qualifying to Dinah Pfizenmaier.
 Partnering with compatriot Anastasia Pavlyuchenkova in doubles, they lost in the first round to Monica Niculescu/Klára Zakopalová.
-Petrova qualified for the Qatar Open defeating Marta Domachowska and Yuliya Beygelzimer.
+Petrova qualified for the Qatar Ladies Open defeating Marta Domachowska and Yuliya Beygelzimer.
 She was defeated in the first round by Peng Shuai.
 In doubles, she and Pavlyuchenkova lost in the semifinals to second seeds Hsieh/Peng.
 Playing as a wildcard in Dubai, Petrova was defeated in the first round by Suárez Navarro.
-In doubles, she and Pavlyuchenkova lost in the first round to top seeds Sara Errani/Roberta Vinci.
+In doubles, she and Pavlyuchenkova lost in the first round to top seeds Errani/Vinci.
 In March, Petrova competed at Indian Wells.
 She retired during her first-round match against Sílvia Soler Espinosa due to a lower right leg injury.
-In Miami, Petrova got her first WTA singles victory of the season when she beat Urszula Radwańska in the first round.
+In Miami, Petrova got her first WTA Tour singles victory of the season when she beat Urszula Radwańska in the first round.
 She was defeated in the second by 14th seed Sabine Lisicki.

 Playing as a wildcard at the Family Circle Cup, Petrova was ousted from the tournament in the first round by Marina Erakovic.
 Partnering with Mirjana Lučić-Baroni in doubles, they lost in the first round to Alla Kudryavtseva/Anastasia Rodionova.

 Petrova did not play any more tournaments for the rest of the year.
 As a result, she dropped out of the top 300 in singles.
 She ended the year ranked 374 in singles and 174 in doubles.